Savanah Uveges: Orlando Pride

 Uveges declared for the 2020 NWSL College Draft but was not selected.
 In February 2020 she briefly spent some time on trial in Sweden with second-tier Elitettan team IFK Kalmar, playing in a preseason friendly against Lidköping FK.

 Uveges returned to the United States in March 2020, joining NWSL team Orlando Pride as a preseason trialist.
 However, preseason was canceled three days into camp amid the COVID-19 pandemic.
 On 8 September 2020, with the 2020 NWSL season dealing with significant disruption during the pandemic, Uveges was one of seven players signed to a short-term contract with Orlando in order to compete in the Fall Series following the team's decision to loan out 11 senior players to play regularly overseas.
 Uveges made her debut on September 26, 2020, starting in a 3–1 defeat to Houston Dash.
 She appeared in two Fall Series matches for a combined 56 minutes.

 MSV Duisburg

 On July 24, 2021, Uveges signed for German 2.
 Bundesliga side MSV Duisburg.

+Coaching career

+In February 2023, she retired from her playing career, and was named a volunteer assistant coach at Nebraska Cornhuskers.

+Personal life

+She married her husband, Avery Anderson-Baer, in December 2021.